 BBC America on Philo

 The most affordable way to watch BBC America without cable is by subscribing to the streaming service Philo.
-For just $16 a month you get 40 channels including BBC America, as well as the ability to record as many shows as you like and watch them for 30 days.
+For just $20 a month you over 50 channels including BBC America, as well as the ability to record as many shows as you like and watch them for 30 days.
 That will get you a lot of Doctor Who once the new season starts in October.
-A few more channels are available for $20/month.

 You don’t even need to provide a credit card number for the seven-day free trial – all you need is your mobile phone number.
 That said, Philo does not offer sports or the Disney channel, so if those options are a priority for you, you may want to look elsewhere.
 Check out our review of Philo for more information on the service.